 - 1. Introduction: Provide an overview of the topic, the context, and the purpose of the review. - 2.
 Key Advances: Highlight key advances that have been made and areas where more focused research may lead to greater impact and understanding of the topic. - 3.
-Discussion: Present a critical discussion of the strengths and gaps in the current research. - 4.
+Methodological Section: Provide details/information on the research design, participants, research locale, data collection and analysis, and ethical considerations. - 4.
+Results and Discussion: State the findings and present a critical discussion of the strengths and gaps in the current research. - 5.
 Conclusion: Highlight the unknowns that remain and make suggestions for future research on the topic.